Prevention

 At-home screening often looks cheaper because it usually is.
 But the more important point is that it reduces non-financial cost too.
 Travel, diary disruption, waiting time, and repeat inconvenience all matter.
 That is why many people tolerate slightly narrower testing in exchange for a workflow they will actually repeat.

-Clinic screening can still be worth the premium when the extra spend buys something meaningful.
+Clinic screening can still be worth the higher cost when the extra spend buys something meaningful.
 It is not worth it when you are simply paying for theatre, hospitality, and a larger pile of semi-useful data.

 Three false choices to avoid